 B.2 Transmission control arbitration

-The transmission control arbitration is a central function of transmission control process.
+The transmission control arbitration is a central function of the transmission control process and is implementation specific.
 In a typical deployment, multiple or simultaneous requests can be received at the transmission control arbitration function.
 Each of these requests may be categorized into different request types with different queuing priorities, and therefore each request type will be maintained with separate queues.
 Each request shall not be present in more than one queue at any given time.
 The queue types and the order of queues may be configured by the MCData administrator, as described below.

 - Transmission control queue: It is the primary queue from which the request is processed for transmission e.g. emergency communication requests may result in this queue and processed at the highest priority.